amamory-ampere/openmp-offloading/openmp_gpu/cross-compiling.md

 ## Cross compiling a simple application

-For testing purposes, let's compile a simple application without any depedency or dynamic library.
+For testing purposes, let's compile a simple application without any dependency or dynamic library.
 A classic HelloWorld is good enough for testing purposes.
 Let's also use CMake and Ninja as build systems for cross compilation.